tianyimasf/dream-app/README.md

 ### General Description

 Ever went to a city like San Francisco and wondered – which corner of the city has appeared in films before?
 Or want to go to specific real places that appeared in a movie?
 Or are you a die hard movie fan?
 Well here is the app for you!
-DreamMap is a map where you can make your dreams come true.
+Dream is a map where you can make your dreams come true.
 It will show you all the little niches in San Francisco that have appeared in a movie before.
-If you pass a street and it’s recorded on DreamMap, you’ll know it!
+If you pass a street and it’s recorded on Dream, you’ll know it!
 Open up the app and take a look at the movie clip, who’s been there before you, and maybe even leave your own trail! _best app for city crawlers am I right?_

 ### MVP Features